kauffman77/shellslayer/setup-files/level_99_su_kill/README.md

 abomination!

 # Objective
 At this point you should have acquired all of the Daemon's names.
-The form the root password for the Unix system in which you are logged in.
+They form the root password for the Unix system in which you are logged in.
 The root or administrator password allows a user to change into the administrator account and carry out certain operations that normal